 - Notice changes in the sensitivity of your teeth following a hygienic cleaning

-- Experience sensitivity following brushing or flossing your teeth or performing a fluoride treatment
+- Experience sensitivity following brushing, flossing, or fluoride treatments

 Gum irritation is one of the most common side effects associated with teeth whitening.
-Gum irritation is often caused by:
+This condition may result from:

 - Overuse of a whitening agent